 We also compared the 2009 Pinot Noir, Ata Rangi’s flagship wine and made for ageing, with the Crimson, which is made from younger vines and is ready to drink.
 My head had already been turned by a bottle of the wonderfully perfumed 2006 Pinot Noir we’d drunk a few days before which, despite being four years old, was still crammed with primary fruit flavours of red and black cherries and red plums.
 There was some vanilla, black pepper and a slightly bitter herb edge which softened quickly in the glass.
 We drank it over several hours, and paired it with some sweet nuggets of lightly barbecued lamb shoulder.
 Perfect.

 PS: As we were leaving Escarpment, we came across Larry’s old chocolate labrador, Milo, sunning himself in the back of a Ute.
 But glancing through the Ata Rangi wine brochure as I write this, I see there is still some life in old Milo McKenna as he has managed a little blending of his own with pooch Rata Rangi to produce a black pup!

-3 Responses to “A Toast To Martinborough”
+3 thoughts on “A Toast To Martinborough”

 Many thanks for your kind visit at Schubert Wines, Paola and we are glad you enjoyed our wines too.
 Usually we do not charge a tasting room fee with any purchase made at the time.
 If in your case we did so I would like to apologise and am pleased to refund the fee during your next visit at our cellar door.
 Best wishes and a very Happy New Year, Christine